It\^o tracers: continuous-trajectory Lagrangian particles for Eulerian hydrodynamics: Introduction

 In contrast with the methods of \citet{pope1985pdf} and others who match moments to a closure-modeled turbulent flow, the It\^o tracer matches moments of the Markov transition kernel implied by the numerical flux, of which the MC tracer jump is one realization.
 We denote as the It\^o-$n$ tracer the continuous-trajectory tracer whose first $n$ displacement moments match those of this kernel.
 Matching the first two moments yields the It\^o-2 tracer; its drift is set by the Riemann-solver upwind/downwind mass flux, rather than by the cell-centered gas velocity, and its diffusion coefficient is set by the MC-jump variance.
 In the incompressible limit, this reduces to the first-order upwind numerical diffusion of the underlying Godunov scheme.
 Because the MC jump is bounded and skewed rather than Gaussian, we additionally match the third moment with a piecewise skew uniform (PSU) kick distribution, yielding the It\^o-3 tracer; this brings the method into closer agreement with the MC reference.
 As a by-product, the SDE framing admits a second, physically-motivated diffusion source: subgrid-scale turbulence \citep{smagorinsky1963general,lilly1966representation,wadsley2008treatment,colbrook2017scaling}.
 The resulting SGS-It\^o variant uses a Smagorinsky--Lilly turbulent diffusivity in place of numerical diffusion, and reduces naturally to a classical tracer in laminar flow.
-The remainder of this paper is organized as follows.
-In Section~\ref{sec:theory}, we develop the It\^o method from the Kramers--Moyal expansion of the Markov transition kernel implied by the numerical flux, first in 1D (Section~\ref{sec:ito1d}) and then in 3D, and we introduce the SGS-It\^o variant (Section~\ref{sec:sgs_imc}).
-In Section~\ref{sec:square_pulse}, we validate Lagrangian fidelity using a 1D square-pulse advection test with two slope limiters (MonCen and Godunov).
-In Section~\ref{sec:turb}, we present a 3D decaying isothermal turbulence test at $\sigma_{\rm rms} = 15\,c_{\rm s}$, with the gas evolved in both \textsc{RAMSES} and \textsc{mini-RAMSES} to identical output, so that It\^o tracers in \textsc{mini-RAMSES} may be compared directly against reference MC tracers in \textsc{RAMSES}.
-We summarize our main findings and outline avenues for future work in Section~\ref{sec:summary}.